How is Zeffy free?

 After a federal tax exemption, you must be tax-exempt at the state and local levels.
 It will help you avoid paying state corporate income tax or property tax.

 You will also need some other permits and licenses to operate.
-Ensure that you comply with building codes and other local rules.
+Be sure to take a close look at building codes and other rules that might apply locally.

 5. Maintain Your Nonprofit Status

-Maintaining a nonprofit status is a persistent process.
-Failing to do so can result in revocation of your 501(c)(3) registration.
+Maintaining a nonprofit tax exempt status is a persistent process.
+Failing to do so can result in the revocation of your 501(c)(3) registration.

-Here are some guidelines to keep the status:
+Here are some guidelines to keep the tax exempt status:

 • Adhere to your purpose and operational structure.